notangelmario/deborah/README.md

 # deborah
-An AI assistant to help you through out Minecraft
+An AI assistant to help you throughout Minecraft